Farama-Foundation/PettingZoo/docs/api.md

 `observe(agent)`: Returns the observation an agent currently can make. `step` calls this.

-`render(mode='human')`: Displays a rendered frame from the environment, if supported.
-Environments may support different render modes.
+`render()`: Displays a rendered frame from the environment, if supported.
+Classic environments print out their frame to the console and return a string, all other environments renders to the screen and return a numpy array with the rgb values of the screen.

 `close()`: Closes the rendering window.